scipp/scipp/docs/developer/deployment.rst

 #.
 Push the tag to origin, which will trigger the tagged release pipeline

 .. note::
-  As part of the ``conda build`` step (encoded in ``meta.yaml``), mantid's imports are tested and the mantid-scipp interface is tested in ``run_test.sh``.
+  As part of the ``conda build`` step (encoded in ``meta.yaml``), mantid's imports are tested and the mantid-scipp interface is tested in ``run_test.sh`` `(see conda docs) <https://docs.conda.io/projects/conda-build/en/latest/resources/define-metadata.html#run-test-script>`_.
 Packaging can therefore fail if mantid does not appear to work (import) or there are incompatibilities between scipp and mantid.
 Be aware of reasons for packaging failure.